 Why is it important to have a shoe that fits properly?

-Well, it matters with me because I’m a one-legged guy.
+Well, it matters to me because I’m a one-legged guy.
 The true differentiating factor with Lucchese is that it was a custom boot made for me to get the boot on and off my prosthetic leg.
 A prosthetic leg is not made for cowboy boots; it’s made for a generic tennis shoe, which is about a 3/8” heel.
 With that being said, Lucchese helped me choose a heel that would function with my prosthesis.
 In addition, I have a wide foot, so having a boot customized for me, the fit is perfect – it’s like wearing gloves.
 Lucchese boots are the most comfortable pair of boots I own.

 What do you feel every day when you put on your Lucchese boots?

 I feel appreciation for my sacrifice.
 Every time I look at or am wearing the boots, I really do remember that day.
 Lucchese appreciates me for my sacrifice, which allowed me to have these boots.
 Every time I put them on, I feel that appreciation.
 I tell everybody, my leg will never grow back.
-The day I lost my leg, that was the day I truly understood the meaning of the word “can’t.”
+The day I lost my leg – that was the day I truly understood the meaning of the word “can’t.”
 Things like “I can’t walk.”
 That’s bullshit because no matter how much effort I give for the rest of my life, I can’t walk, and I’m fine with that.
-Every day I wake up with that word “can’t,” I truly appreciate the “thank you”s I get from the American people.
+Every day I wake up with that word “can’t,” I truly appreciate the “thank you"s I get from the American people.
 When people tell me, “Thank you for your service,” I don’t say, “You’re welcome.”
 I say, “You’re worth it.”
 I say this because we are the best country.

 Lucchese proudly supports our U.S. military.
 Lucchese.com offers a military discount of 15% to active duty military.
 When placing an order online, please register an account with your military email address ending in .mil.
 Then the 15% discount will be applied automatically in the shopping cart at checkout.